Article 10 Board at West Point

 Any Cadet facing an Article 10 Board at West Point risks potentially severe consequences.
 As discussed above, a Cadet is entitled to due process.
 This includes reviewing the evidence and preparing a case in defense and/or mitigation.
 Cadets should have an experienced lawyer review the evidence and help prepare a Defense.
 Cadets can retain Civilian Counsel to assist.

 This Article was written by Attorney Matthew Barry, a 2008 West Point Graduate.
+He frequently represents Cadets at West Point accused of misconduct.

 Contact Attorney Barry today for a free consultation.